MonoMod/MonoMod/README-RuntimeDetour.md

 **No multi-detour management happens on this level.** A "from" pointer can be NativeDetoured only once at a time if you need deterministic results.
 If you apply a NativeDetour on a "managed function" (System.Reflection.MethodBase), it creates an IL-copy of the method and uses it as the trampoline.
 Otherwise, the trampoline temporarily undoes the detour and calls the original method.
 This means that **NativeDetour can be used on large enough native functions.**
 - **Detour** is the first fully-managed detour level.
 It thus doesn't allow you to pass a pointer as a method to detour "from", but it manages a **dynamic detour chain**.
 Calling the **trampoline calls the previous detour**, if it exist, or the original method, if none exists.
 It holds an internal NativeDetour for the top of the detour chain.
-- **Hook** takes detours to the next level and are the **driving force behind HookGen**.
-It allows you to detour from a method to any arbitrary delegate with a matching signature, allowing you to receive the trampoline as the first parameter.
+- **Hook** takes detours to the next level and are the driving force behind HookGen.
+It allows you to detour from a method to any arbitrary **delegate with a matching signature**, allowing you to receive the **trampoline as the first parameter**.